appolinefr/Social-network-API/README.md

 ## Challenges

 Populating the subdocuments and having them show up on the GET routes was challenging.
+I was able to define those relationships in the controllers and the user's arrays are now showing each of their thoughts

 ## Installation 💾

 Run the following command: